Today I have a great resource for supporting your AAC users that I'd like to share with you!

 🖥 VIDEO EXAMPLES OF READING WITH AAC

 Click here to watch examples of reading with AAC on Speech Without Limit's YouTube channel!
-These videos are also great for sharing with parents!
+These videos are also great for sharing with parents and teachers!

 I hope this has been helpful and that you have some new tools in your AAC tool belt!